Suvendu-SM/Covid19-Dashboard/README.md

 # Covid19-tracker

 # About
-This is a simple android apk where user can check status of covid of any country.
+This is a simple android apk where users can check status of covid of any country.
 This apk used an API from RapidAPI

 # Images